SmiggyCC/Wii-USB-C-Plug/README.md

 Wires: https://www.amazon.com/dp/B0746HG158?psc=1&ref=ppx_yo2ov_dt_b_product_details

-The Wii is officially stated to run at 12 volts & 3.75 amps but there's some wiggle room
+The Wii is officially stated to run at 12 volts & 3.75 amps but there's some wiggle room since it doesn't seem to mind running at 12 volts & 2.5 amps

 I made this bezel so that its held in by itself but the I reccomend hot gluing the board into the bezel